-I put a “green closet” small greenhouse (Check prices here) around the structure to help control temperature and filter out some of the intense sun.
+I put a “green closet” small greenhouse around the structure to help control temperature and filter out some of the intense sun.

 The greenhouse is made out of PVC pipe, made rigid with wood bracing and covered in 7 mil painters plastic.

-When this greenhouse photo was taken, the tomato plants by far had grown the most.
+When this greenhouse photo was taken, the tomato plants had grown the most by far.
 So much, that I had to remove a few plants due to their roots blocking up the pipes, and to allow for the other plants to get more light.

-We used the green onions and lettuce from the setup to make a lot of salads for 6 (two adults and 4 kids).
+We used the green onions and lettuce from the setup to make a lot of salads for six (two adults and 4 kids).